Geodefi/geonius/docs/deep_dive.md

 Watches the `Deposit` events.

-Triggered when surplus changes for a pool.
+Triggered when there is a new deposit for the pool, which increases the `surplus`.

 Updates the database with the latest info.

 Checks if there are any new possible validators to propose for given pool.